manucorporat/openviewhealth/readme.md

 ### 🌐 Open source, open data

 Open View Health is open source app licensed under the MIT license.
-Medical data donated to the platform also becomes part of trully public dataset, available to anyone interested.
+Medical data donated to the platform also becomes part of truly public dataset, available to anyone interested.